The Loom & Leaf mattress is manufactured by Saatva, Inc., which also sells the Saatva innerspring mattress and the Zenhaven latex mattress.

 Sleep Trial / Refunds

 The Loom & Leaf comes with a 120 night sleep trial.
-If you don’t like the mattress, you can return it within those 120 days for a full refund of the cost of the mattress, and the company will come and pick up the mattress for no charge.
-The $99 delivery fee is not refundable if you return the mattress.
+If you don’t like the mattress, you can return it within those 120 days.
+The company will pick up the mattress and offer a refund minus $99 for return transportation.

 Unlike most other foam mattresses that are sold as a bed in a box, the Loom & Leaf mattress is not compressed after it is manufactured.
 Instead, delivery includes setup of the mattress.
-For this reason, there is a $99 charge for delivery.
+They also offer free haul-away of your old mattress.

 After your 120 night sleep trial, the Loom & Leaf comes with a 15-year non-prorated warranty.
 For the first two years of the warranty, Loom & Leaf will replace any mattress suffering from defects in workmanship and materials at no charge.
 For years 3-15, Loom & Leaf will repair and re-cover the mattress with a transportation cost of $99 each way.
 The company also offers a Fairness Replacement Option, under which they will replace the mattress at a percentage of the original purchase price depending on the year of the warranty.
 You can read the warranty details at http://www.loomandleaf.com/warranty.html.